Energy (psychological): Neuroscientific accounts

-Mental energy has been repeatedly compared to or connected with the physical quantity energy.
+Mental energy has been repeatedly compared to, or connected with, the physical quantity energy.

 Studies of the 1990s to 2000s (and earlier) have found that mental effort can be measured in terms of increased metabolism in the brain.
 The modern neuroscientific view is that brain metabolism, measured by functional magnetic resonance imaging or positron emission tomography, is a physical correlate of mental activity.

 Criticism

 The concept of psychic energy has been criticized because it lacks empirical evidence and there is not a neurological or neuropsychological correlate, unlike with the neural correlates of consciousness.

 Shevrin argues that energy may be a systems concept.
 He theorizes that the strength of an emotion can remain the same, while an emotion changes.
 He argues that this intensity, can be understood separately from emotion and that this intensity might be considered energy.

 However, a significant volume of empirical research on energy psychology has emerged over several decades, much of it published in peer-reviewed medical and psychology journals.
 It includes a large body of randomized controlled trials; extensive noteworthy uncontrolled trials in which subjects served as their own controls, with measurements taken over time to assess client progress; as well as small pilot studies and collections of case histories that are suggestive of future research directions.

-Initially, there was no sound research to support this method.
-Callahan (1987) and Leonoff (1995) reported significant decreases in subjective units of distress (SUD) ratings of call-in subjects on radio talk shows.
-Both of the studies had 68 subjects with various phobic and other anxiety complaints.
-All told, 132 of the 136 subjects were successfully treated with TFT tapping.
-This translated into a 97% success rate.
-While these results are remarkable, the studies had many methodology problems.
-For instance, there were no control groups, placebo treatments, double blinds, follow-up evaluations, or evaluative measures other than SUD.
-Furthermore, the investigators were also proponents of TFT, a potential source of strong bias.
-However, these studies paved the way for further investigation of this treatment approach.